How Many Bank Accounts Does a Family Really Need?

 Common Mistakes to Avoid

-1. Too Many Accounts Without a System
+1. Opening Accounts Without a Funding System

 3. Ignoring Account Fees

-4. Mixing Business and Personal
+4. Mixing Business and Personal Money

 Teaching Children Financial Management

-- Age 6-10: Introduce the concept of “spending, saving, giving” jars (three accounts).
+- Age 6-10: Introduce “spending, saving, giving” jars โ three simple accounts in physical form.

 Frequently Asked Questions